jsr6720/goodreads-csv-to-md/posts/2015-07-22-isaac's-storm.md

 ## My Review 3/5

+### Date Read
+2015/07/22

+### Date Added
+2016/09/30

-Good.
+My Thoughts: Good.
 Actually quite sad towards the end on account of detail description of death and loss of life.<br/>The twin story telling of Isaac's life and the storm build up was confusing.<br/><br/>Should review basic Texas geography before listening.<br/>Sparked an interest in the weather bureau though...

 ---